 Reflection involves thinking about your practice, learning from what you have thought about, and then making use of what you have learnt.
 Genuinely reflective thoughts often reveal areas for further development as well as strengths.
-The following is an example of reflective account based on work-based learning and self-directed learning, learning from practice and reading relevant literature.
-The headings brackets would not usually be incorporated into a piece of written work.
-They are there to show you how a reflective piece of writing can be broken down into component parts.
+The following is an example of a reflective approach.